SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## Already shipped capabilities

 Following chapters are listing older items in the roadmap page, which have been already shipped.

+### ALM REST APIs

+- ALM REST APIs - Deploy, activate, delete and upgrade apps and add-ins
+- ALM REST APIs targeted to support *everything* in the App Catalog, including add-ins
+- CSOM and PowerShell cmdlets released as an open source community initiate

 ### JavaScript embedding support (JSLink, User Custom Actions)